kadena-io/chainweb-mining-client/README.md

                            thread emits jobs.
   --constant-delay-block-time ARG
-                           time at which a constant-delay worker emits blocks
+                           time at which a constant-delay worker emits blocks --on-demand-interface ARG
+                           network interface that the on-demand mining server binds to
+  --on-demand-port ARG     port on which the on-demand mining server listens

 Configurations are loaded in order from the following sources:
   1. Configuration files from locations provided through --config-file options